BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **The Lord of Blades** `ACTIVE`

-If an enemy model in combat with Amdur declares a [Heroic Strike], he may do the same for free.
-If he has already declared a Heroic Action, he may change his choice, but not regain the point of Might.
+Whenever an enemy Hero model Engaged in Combat with Amdûr declares a [Heroic Strike], Amdûr may declare a [Heroic Strike] for free.
+If Amdûr has already declared a Heroic Action during the Fight Phase, then he may change his declared Heroic Action to a [Heroic Strike], though any Might Points spent will be lost.

 - **Herald of Victory** `PASSIVE`

-Friendly Easterling models treat Amdur as a [banner][Banner].
-If Amdur kills the enemy General, the range is increased to 6".
+Friendly Easterling models treat Amdûr as a [banner][Banner].
+If Amdûr slays the enemy General, then friendly Easterling models treat Amdûr as a [banner][Banner] with a range of 6".

 - **Durtuz the Silver Falchion** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
-When making Strikes against an enemy Hero model, rolls of a natural 5+ will always Wound the target, regardless of the Hero model's Defence.
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Additionally, when making Strikes against an enemy Hero model, a roll of a natural 5+ will always Wound the target, regardless of the Hero model's Defence.

 - **Phalanx** `ACTIVE`

-Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
-If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.
+A model with this special rule can use a [pike][Pike] and a [shield][Shield] at the same time without penalty.
+Additionally, should an Infantry model with this special rule lose a Combat, up to two friendly models with this special rule can Make Way instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the [Shieldwall] rule.
-The +1 Defence applies to both rider and mount.
-Hero models don't need a [shield][Shield] to benefit from this special rule.
+This model gains the [Shieldwall] special rule whilst they have the Cavalry keyword, and may still benefit from the special rule whilst mounted.
+The bonus of +1 Defence is applied to both rider and Mount.
+Hero models with this special rule that do not have a [shield][Shield] will still benefit from this special rule.

 </div>